Thanosrof/Weather-Diversity-into-PNG-images/README.md

 |Flag                  | Description
 |----------------------|--------------------------------------------------------
-| --i                  | Path to the folder containing the images
+| -i                  | Path to the folder containing the images

 ## Examples